-Implementation Plan of Policy Directives and Action Steps that identifies lead responsible parities and potential partners for implementation as well as existing resources and priority items.
+Implementation Plan of Policy Directives and Action Steps that identifies lead responsible parties and potential partners for implementation as well as existing resources.

 The Comprehensive Plan is organized in three volumes:

 Volume I is the Plan, Volumes II and III are appendices, to be used as reference documents.